2026-2027 AAMC PREview Exam Dates

 You’ll need an AAMC account to register for the PREview exam.
 If you already have an AAMC ID, which you also need to sign up for the MCAT, then you must use the same username and password.

-Click the “Log In To Your AAMC PREview Portal” on the top right corner of the webpage.
+Click the “Log In To Your AAMC PREview Portal” in the top right corner of the webpage.
 Once you enter your AAMC ID, you’ll need to make sure your name exactly matches the ID that you’ll show on your exam day.
 Check carefully, as you won’t be able to make any changes once you confirm your information and schedule your exam.

 Next, select the “Products” tab and choose “AAMC Professional Readiness Exam (PREview),” which will lead you to the scheduling page.